 The majority of traders build or buy trading strategies that are based on price action and other indicators.
 A trend-following strategy often uses the cross-over of moving averages to indicate a signal to enter a trade.
 A break-out system is usually based on price breaking through a trend line.
 What if we ignored trend lines, moving averages, RSIs, MACDs and any other indicator which we pollute our charts with?
 What if we solely looked for patterns in time and we built trading strategies based on our findings?

 Here are a few ideas for you to start with, but feel free to develop your own ideas and blaze your own trail.
-Also read about the Trail stop loss in Forex.
+Also, read about the Trailing Stop Loss in Forex.

 These are a few time-based ideas for you to ponder while developing profitable trading strategies.
 I’m not saying to throw away all your chart indicators, but just be aware that you could greatly improve the probabilities of profitable trades by taking “time” into account as well.